mtsanaissi/CastingManager/README.md

 - Check Windows firewall settings
 - Verify network discovery is enabled in Windows
 - Confirm the app manifest includes the required casting capabilities (`internetClientServer`, `privateNetworkClientServer`, `wiFiControl`, `proximity`) plus the `graphicsCapture` capability for screen casting.
 Deploying an outdated manifest will prevent `DeviceWatcher` from enumerating your Miracast/DLNA receivers or block the capture picker entirely.
+- If you only see Bluetooth speakers/headsets, ensure the Windows **Wireless Display** optional feature is installed and enabled—audio-only devices are automatically filtered out now, so no video receivers means the OS isn’t surfacing them.
+- When **Connect** reports “Screen capture permission denied,” flip **Settings → Privacy & security → Screen capture → Let desktop apps access screen capture** to **On**, then retry.

 **"Connection failed"**
 - Restart the target device